Yutao-Li-306/SpamHam/README.md

 You should be able to view the homepage.

-Enter valid numerical values in all 3 input boxes and hit Predict.
+Enter the body of your email into the input box and hit Predict.

-If everything goes well, you should be able to see the predcited salary vaule on the HTML page! check the output here: http://127.0.0.1:5000/predict
+If everything goes well, you should be able to see the predicted outcome: Spam or Ham (Not Spam) below the Predict button.

+Frontend website modified from template provided by MaajidKhan from: https://github.com/MaajidKhan/DeployMLModel-Flask